 - Sony MDR-7506.
 A good substitute to the M50x at a much lower cost.
 However, they don't sound as good but leak a little less.
 See our review

-- Oppo PM3.
+- Sony MDR 1A.
 Balanced sound quality and comfortable design.
-Planar magnetic drivers make the headphones expensive for what they do.
+A bit expensive for what they have to offer.
 See our review

-- V-MODA Crossfade M-100.
+- Beyerdynamic DT 990 Pro.
 Great build and audio quality.
-Stable and comfortable design but a bit leaky and weak noise isolation.
+Stable and comfortable design but a bit tight on the head.
 See our review

 If you would like to choose for yourself, here is the list of all our reviews for over-ear headphones.
 Be careful not to get caught up in the details.
-There is no perfect over-the-ear headphone.
+There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection.